How To Stay Healthy When Working Night Shift

 You should still be eating three main meals a day with snacks in between — try not to use your night shift as a time to eat massive meals.
-Try eating breakfast as soon as you get home, lunch when you wake up and dinner before you start work.
+Try eating a healthy breakfast as soon as you get home, lunch when you wake up and dinner before you start work.
 Pack healthy snacks (with some protein in them) to take with you so you are energised for the night ahead.

 Implementing a schedule and sticking to it each day can help your body get into a routine and regular eating times can help your metabolism to run more smoothly.
 It can be hard to adjust to night shift eating hours at first but try not to skip meals — this will only slow down your metabolism and leave you feeling tired and grumpy.

 The biggest killer of your health is constantly drinking coffee and energy drinks, especially throughout the night.
 If you are a sucker for energy drinks this is the first thing to cut down as they can be filled with sugar and nasty ingredients.

 Replace them with natural energy-rich foods, such as an apple.
 If you drink coffee, try to limit yourself to one per shift.
 Also, try to drink it four to five hours before your shift is due to end, as caffeine stays in your system for a long time and you may find it hard to sleep when you get home.

 You can work night shift and stay healthy!

 I hope these tips have helped any ladies out there who are working night shift!

 It can be hard, especially if you haven’t been working these hours for long, but you can adjust to night shift work AND stay healthy if you put good strategies in place and try to stick to them.